Oxygen-17

 Water used as nuclear reactor coolant is subjected to intense neutron flux.
-Natural water starts out with 373 ppm of 17O; heavy water starts out incidentally enriched to about 550 ppm of oxygen-17.
-The neutron flux slowly converts 16O in the cooling water to 17O by neutron capture, increasing its concentration.
+Natural water starts out with 0.038% of 17O; heavy water starts out incidentally enriched to about 0.055% in that isotopes.
+Further, the neutron flux slowly converts 16O in the cooling water to 17O by neutron capture, increasing its concentration.
 The neutron flux slowly converts 17O (with much greater cross section) in the cooling water to carbon-14, an undesirable product that can escape to the environment: